pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 * [Work with annotations](#heading--work-with-annotations)
  snap-2-7-cli deb-2-7-cli snap-2-8-cli deb-2-8-cli snap-2-9-cli deb-2-9-cli snap-3-0-cli deb-3-0-cli -->

+All headings have been hyperlinked for easy bookmarking.
+Note that not all functions for tags and annotations can be accessed via one interface (UI/CLI), so you will occassionally encounter cross-links.

 <a href="#heading--work-with-tags"><h2 id="heading--work-with-tags">Work with tags</h2></a>

 This section is devoted to procedures for working with tags.
-We begin with some general operations that apply to all tags types, such as naming conventions and basic mechanics.
+We begin with some general operations that apply to all tag types, such as naming conventions and basic mechanics.
 We then walk through the various tag types, providing procedures that will help you create, assign, remove, delete, list, view, and filter tags, covering the nuances of each type.

 Specifically, this section will show you how to: